Special Effects

 Examples

-; Enable the effect with default parameters and lock focus to `Kohaku` game object
+; Enable the effect with default params and lock focus to `Kohaku` game object

 @spawn DepthOfField params:Kohaku